TlaskalV/NMDS_shiny/README.md

 |  sample2   |  2   |   fagus  | 2014     |
 |    sample3     |   1    |  picea   |     2015   |

+---

+Workflow:

-+ After upload of the tables it is necessary to choose the correct excel sheet by its name
+1. After upload of the tables (.xlsx) it is necessary to choose the correct excel sheet by its name.

-+ It is possible to filter OTUs for NMDS construction by abundance treshold in certain number of samples.
+2. It is possible to filter OTUs for NMDS construction by abundance treshold in certain number of samples.

+3. Colours of points in NMDS
-+ For colour coding of different groups of samples choose appropriate grouping factor and check "Factor"
++ For colour coding of different groups of samples choose appropriate grouping factor (i.e. column with environmental variable in the sample list) and check "Factor".

+or

-+ For gradient colour of sample sites according to environmental metadata choose "Values"
++ For gradient colour of sample sites according to environmental metadata choose "Values".

-+ [Hellinger transformation](http://mb3is.megx.net/gustame/reference/dissimilarity) as optional approach for lowering influence of rare OTUs
+5. [Hellinger transformation](http://mb3is.megx.net/gustame/reference/dissimilarity) as optional approach for lowering influence of rare OTUs.

-+ By selecting columns from your sample list, you can fit several environmental variables into NMDS
+6. By selecting columns from your sample list, you can fit several environmental variables into NMDS using `envfit` function.

-+ It is possible to download .csv tables with NMDS values of each sample for your own analysis as well as scores for environmental factors
+7. It is possible to download .csv tables with NMDS values of each sample site for your own analysis as well as scores for environmental factors.